Hanoi Radio Television

-Hanoi Radio - Television, officially Hanoi Radio - Television Broadcasting, is the official radio and television network of Hanoi, Vietnam.
-Its headquarters is on Huynh Thuc Khang Boulevard, Dong Da District, which represents its network logo.
+Hanoi Radio Television (Đài Phát thanh – Truyền hình Hà Nội), colloquially in Vietnamese Đài Hà Nội (lit. '[Radio and Television] Station of Hanoi'), was the official radio and television network of Hanoi, Vietnam.
+Its headquarters was located on Huỳnh Thúc Kháng street, Láng ward, Hanoi, which represented its network logo.

 History

-Hanoi Radio - Television Station was established on October 14, 1954, four days after the capital was liberated.
-A fixed radio station was installed at Thuy Ta Information - Exhibition House with simple technical facilities, laying the foundation for the later development of Hanoi Radio - Television Station.
+Hanoi Radio Television was established on October 14, 1954, four days after the capital was liberated.
+A fixed radio station was installed at Thủy Tạ Information – Exhibition House with simple technical facilities, laying the foundation for the later development of Hanoi Radio Television.

 In October 1977, celebrating the 23rd Capital Liberation Day and the station's founding anniversary, Hanoi Radio Station broadcast its first radio program on AM.
 Since then, the voice of Hanoi Radio has been available not only in the city, but also all over the northern provinces and a part of the central region of Vietnam.

 At 14:00 on January 1, 1979, the first Hanoi television program was broadcast on Vietnam Television with a new image and the familiar "Hanoi people" song used as intro music.

-On August 25, 1989, the Hanoi City People's Committee issued a decision to change the name of Hanoi Radio Station to Hanoi Radio - Television Station, recognizing the Station as the city's audio and video media outlet.
+On August 25, 1989, the Hanoi City People's Committee issued a decision to change the name of Hanoi Radio Station to Hanoi Radio Television, recognizing the Station as the city's audio and video media outlet.

-One year later, on July 14, 1990, the Ministry of Culture and Information granted a license to Hanoi Radio - Television Station to broadcast the television program in the morning.
-Hanoi Radio - Television has gradually affirmed its position in the national press system.
+One year later, on July 14, 1990, the Ministry of Culture and Information licensed Hanoi Radio Television to broadcast the television program in the morning.
+It has gradually affirmed its position in the national press system.

-On May 19, 1994, the Station's Technical Center was moved from 47 Hang Dau street to the new headquarters at 3-5 Huynh Thuc Khang Street, Dong Da, Hanoi.

-Three years later, in 1997, Hanoi Radio - Television Station officially changed the identity to have the new H-shaped logo with 3 double waves and the Temple of Literature symbol in the middle, and started to broadcast continuously from 5:30 am to midnight and relay VTV1 News at 7 pm every day from June 1 of the same year.

-In July 2001, Hanoi Radio - Television Station launched a cable television service in Hanoi.